FactoryXCode/MfPack/README.md

 local PC.
 The Caddy version also has a CaddyAdmin app, to install,
 configure and control Caddy as a Windows service.

+---
+***MfCast V2.1***

+MfCast is an independent Chromecast subsystem for Delphi.
+It handles device discovery, receiver control, local media serving, media preparation, subtitles, track selection, and optional remuxing/transcoding behind a small public API.

+MfCast can be used by:

+- MfPack media-player samples
+- Audio players
+- Radio applications
+- Slideshow or image applications
+- Dedicated Chromecast control applications
+- Third-party Delphi applications that use MfPack
+- Applications that do not otherwise use MfPack player classes

+---

 ***Tools***